kpnguyen21/space-challenge/README.md

 <h4 id="S2">Scenario 2</h3>

-To demonstrate the responsiveness of the ranking logic, I changed the `BookingStatus` for `AssignmentID` 452 (John Doe) from "Pending" to "Cancelled."
+To demonstrate the responsiveness of the ranking logic, I changed the `BookingStatus` for `AssignmentID` 452 (John Doe) from `Pending` to `Cancelled`.
 This triggered the removal of the assigned load, allowing `AgentID` 3, who had previously dropped to rank 17 after accepting a new request, to return to the top position.
-The ranking list was also refreshed when the current customer either confirmed" or canceled their booking.
+The ranking list was also refreshed when the current customer either confirmed or canceled their booking.
 This scenario offered a meaningful sanity check, highlighting the system’s ability to accurately and dynamically recalculated agent rankings based on booking status changes.

 | AgentID  | agent_rank |
 | -------- | -----------|